Close Menu

 COPD SYMPTOMS

-It’s estimated that about 30 million people in the United States have COPD.
+It’s estimated that about 30 million people in the US have COPD.
 However, half of those people may not know that they have COPD.
-Some people simply don’t recognize their COPD symptoms until later stages of the disease.
+Some people simply don’t recognize their COPD symptoms until the later stages of the disease.
 Sometimes, people assume they have COPD, when in fact their symptoms may be from lung cancer.
-Learn more about SSDI and SSI benefits for lung cancer.
+Learn about SSDI and SSI benefits for lung cancer.

 For example, people may think they are short of breath because they are getting older.
 Or, because they are overweight.
 However, being short of breath could also be a symptom of severe lung disease.